amoyeh/steer.js/README.md

 #steer.js
 <br/>
 An open source steering behavior library for javascript.
-It supports various moving behaviors that makes objects moving intelligently, and are commonly practiced in the study of artifical intelligence.
+It supports various moving behaviors that makes objects moving intelligently, and is commonly practiced in the study of artificial intelligence.

 <a target="_blank" style="border-bottom:1px dotted;" href="http://www.codelab.tw/steerjs/">offical website (feature upcoming three.js rendering)</a>